 DOI Enforcement Division Update

-Mr. Wong concluded: “We continue to encourage members of the public to be diligent in their awareness of illegal activity and to always report breaches of the law, and thank them for their support.”
+He added, “We continue to encourage members of the public to be diligent in their awareness of illegal activity and to always report breaches of the law.”